 Engagement with our farmer owners is achieved through regular and transparent internal reporting of our financial performance through to the EMT, Group BoD and BoR.
 The Company achieves this through our regular reporting to our Group owners, who then relay this information to the farmers through the Cooperative governance structure.
 When it comes to the supply of milk, we engage with our UK farmer members through our milk intake and the on-account milk price they receive, which represents the average payment farmer owners receive per kilogram of milk delivered during the settlement period.
 Our ongoing Calcium strategy contributes to the ability to pay a sustainable higher milk price.

-We also engage with our farmers over sustainability, and 2019 saw the launch of our climate check initiative, and through 2020 this will take place across all our UK farms.
-We opened a further CHP (Combined Heat & Power) facility at Stourton to improve our energy efficiency.
+We engage with our farmers over sustainability, and 2020 brought growth of our industry leading climate check initiative, and through 2021 this will take place across all our UK farms.
+The Arla UK 360 programme described in the Strategic report continues to bring vast benefits to our farmers.
 We continue to support the forging of stronger links between society and our farmers through initiatives such as Open Farm Sundays.